alanmitchell/an-website/content/pages/AkWarm2changeLog.md

 This page describes the changes that have occurred in the various releases of AkWarm 2.
 The versions are listed from the most recent to the oldest.

+#### Version 2.17.0 (August 26, 2025)
+1. Removed the use of 'Social Cost of Carbon' from Weatherization improvement cost effectiveness calculations and removed all mentions from Weatherization reports.
+2. New 'Actual Consumption' inputs to support NREL's review of the BPI-2400 implementation.

 #### Version 2.16.0 (April 29, 2025)
 1. Rating Certificate changes.